Why and how to make a decision tree

 Advantages of using decision tree analysis

-- Visual—Decision trees don’t rely on formulas.
-They’re easy-to-understand and the benefit of using models in decision making is that you can easily share them with others for input.
+• Visual: Decision trees don’t rely on formulas.
+They’re easy to understand and you can easily share them with others for input.
 This can help you gain buy-in from stakeholders.

 The benefits of decision trees far outweigh the learning curve, so they’re a useful addition to your decision-making process.